themes in horror movies

 Retribution or Revenge

-Retribution or revenge is a common theme in horror films, as it not only adds an element of justice and morality to the narrative but also serves to raise tension levels.
+The theme of retribution or revenge in horror stories adds an element of justice and morality to the story and serves to raise tension levels.

 From vengeful spirits wreaking havoc on the living to living people determined to exact revenge on those who wronged them, retribution is often depicted as something that must be done to restore balance and order.